JacksonCampolattaro/GSoC-2021/posts/wiki.md

 </ul>
 </div>

-<h1><span class="mw-headline" id="Introduction"><span class="mw-headline-number">1</span> Introduction</span> <p>CGAL’s AABB-Tree is an acceleration structure which speeds up common
+<h1><span class="mw-headline" id="Introduction"><span class="mw-headline-number">1</span> Introduction</span></h1>
+<p>CGAL’s AABB-Tree is an acceleration structure which speeds up common
 tasks such as collision-detection.
-It is used both directly and throughout other packages in the library,p;section=1" title="Edit section: Introduction">edit</a> so any performance improvements made to this package will pay dividends elsewhere.
+It is used both directly and throughout other packages in the library, so any performance improvements made to this package will pay dividends elsewhere.
 The package has already been a major target of performance optimization, but one approach that hasn’t yet been fully explored is the use of